divijghose/firedrake/Firedrake-meeting-2025-06-11.md

 PETSc are happy with the suggested dates (1-5 June 2026).

+## CW: Add Firedrake 25 to website

+GW is asking for something official to point to so he can start his travel clearance procedure.

 ## CW: should we stop using our UFL fork?

 https://github.com/firedrakeproject/firedrake/pull/4344